Use AWS PrivateLink with Aiven services

 Using the Aiven CLI, run the following command including your AWS

 account ID, the access scope, and the name of your Aiven service:

 $ avn service privatelink aws create --principal arn:aws:iam::$AWS_account_ID:$access_scope $Aiven_service_name

 $ avn service privatelink aws create --principal arn:aws:iam::012345678901:user/mwf my-kafka

-Log in to the Aiven web console and select the service that you
+Log in to Aiven Console and select the service that you

-Select the Network tab and click Create Privatelink .
+On the Network page, select Create Privatelink .

-- Enter the Amazon Resource Names (ARN) for the principals that you want to use, then click Create .
+In the Create Privatelink window, enter the Amazon Resource Names (ARN) for the principals that you want to use, and select Create .